r4dixx/VisitCalgary/README.md

 <h2>Contributing</h2>

-This project is open to code improvements.
+This is an archive projects from another time.
+No contributions can be made.

 <h2>Project status</h2>
 Open to code improvements only.
 Closed for anything else.